 How to Add Multiple Layers of Paint to Furniture

->

-> Copying the same process as in the previous layered paint makeover we add a coat of memphis blue.
+Copying the same process as in the previous layered paint makeover we add a coat of blue.

->

-> Blending the Layered Paint Finish
+Blending the Layered Paint Finish

 Your piece of painted furniture, now with six layers of paint on it may appear blotchy.
 We need to create a blended appearance to these painted layers.
 To do this we will go over the layered paint with a soft wash.